 The goodwill impairment assessment is based upon a discounted cash flow analysis.
 The estimate of future cash flows is based upon, among other things, a discount rate and certain assumptions about expected future operating performance.
 The discount rate for all reporting units was determined by management based on estimates of risk free interest rates, beta and market risk premiums.
 The discount rate used was compared to the rate published in various third party research reports, which indicated that the rate was within a range of reasonableness.
 The primary assumptions related to future operating performance include revenue growth rates and profitability levels.
 In addition, the impairment assessment requires that management make certain judgments in allocating shared assets and liabilities to the balance sheets of the reporting units.
 Solely for purposes of establishing inputs for the fair value calculations described above related to its annual goodwill impairment testing, the Company made the following assumptions.
-The Company assumed that the current economic downturn would continue for all reporting units through 2010, followed by a recovery period in 2011 and 2012, using unique assumptions for each reporting unit.
+The Company assumed that year-to-date trends through the date of the last assessment would continue for all reporting units through 2010, followed by a recovery period in 2011 and 2012, using unique assumptions for each reporting unit.
 In addition, the Company applied profitability assumptions consistent with each reporting unit's historical trends at various revenue levels and, for years beyond 2012, used a 5% growth factor to calculate the terminal value at the end of ten years for each unit.
-This rate is consistent with the rate used for the Company's interim test during the first quarter of 2009, and is significantly lower than the Company's historical ten-year annual compound revenue growth rate.
-In its most recent calculation, the Company used a 10.7% discount rate, which is slightly lower than the 10.9% discount rate used for the Company's interim test during the first quarter of 2009.
-This decline in discount rate is primarily due to a decline in the market risk premium partially offset by an increase in the risk free rate.
+This rate is comparable to the Company's most recent ten-year annual compound revenue growth rate.
+In its most recent calculation, the Company used a 9.6% discount rate, which is lower than the 10.7% discount rate used for the Company's test during the second quarter of 2009.
+This decline in discount rate is primarily due to a decline in beta and the market risk premium.

 In order to evaluate the sensitivity of the fair value calculations on the goodwill impairment test, the Company applied hypothetical decreases to the fair values of each reporting unit.
-The Company determined that hypothetical decreases in fair value of at least 30% would be required before any reporting unit would have a carrying value in excess of its fair value.
+The Company determined that hypothetical decreases in fair value of at least 48% would be required before any reporting unit would have a carrying value in excess of its fair value.